Dostoevskaya (Moscow Metro): Construction

 The construction of the station started in the 1990s although construction was shelved for several years insufficient funding.
 The construction process resumed only in 2007 when funds were allocated and both the right and left rail tunnels were built.
 The construction of the platform began afterwards.
 In April 2009, the lack of funds forced the Moscow Metro authorities to delay the station's opening to May 2010.
 Several days before the supposed opening date, it was delayed again to June for adjustments to the escalators.

 Interchange

-The Metro planned to build Suvorovskaya station, which would allow transfers to the northern end of the Koltsevaya Line.
+The Metro planned to build Dostoevskaya station, which would allow transfers to the northern end of the Koltsevaya Line.
 In 2017, the Metro shelved plans for the station citing economic infeasibility.

 Controversy

 Published photos of station's decor elements caused disputes within the Russian Internet community.
-There are two scenes of violence (homicide and suicide) depicted on the station walls as an illustration of Fyodor Dostoevsky's Crime and Punishment, along with many other scenes (including illustrations of The Idiot).
+There are several scenes of violence (homicide and suicide) depicted on the station walls as illustrations of Fyodor Dostoevsky's novels Crime and Punishment, The Idiot, and Demons.